10:30 am Sunday Worship

 It reminds us of what that line in the hymn, Hark the Herald Angels Sing, which says, “Veiled in flesh the Godhead see; hail the incarnate deity, pleased as man with man to dwell, Jesus our Emmanuel.
 Hark!
 The herald angels sing, ‘Glory to the newborn king.’”
 Jesus our Emmanuel.
 Jesus our God with us.
 Jesus the glory the remains.
 With the birth of Jesus, the glory of the Lord will never again depart.
 God remains with us in Jesus Christ.

 The grammar here indicates that the shepherds, they started talking with each other even while the angels were departing into heaven.
 So, the angels are taking off and they start talking.
-It’s nothing short of amazing, other worldly experience to see the angel of the Lord, to see this angelic army, this host of heaven.
+It’s nothing short of an amazing, other worldly experience to see the angel of the Lord, to see this angelic army, this host of heaven.
 But the shepherds quickly turn away, turn to each other.
 They’re more interested in seeking the sign that the angel told them about.
 “Let’s go to Bethlehem and see this thing that’s happened, what the Lord has made known to us.”

 For them, this isn’t just about the experience per se; it’s about the message.
 It’s about the truth.
 This is about what’s waiting for them in Bethlehem that they can confirm.
 This sign of an infant king lying there in a manger.
 The angels, yeah, they were an impressive sight, but their conversation was centered on what, get this, what the Lord revealed to them.
 They knew the source.
 God was the source of this revelation.
 His revealed word, it prompted an immediate response from them.

 The shepherds had no other thought.
 They were leaving the sheep and they were going into Bethlehem immediately.
 The fact that a baby had been born that night, that a baby was lying somewhere in swaddling cloths, lying in a manger.
 The mere historical fact of some baby, that’s not what prompted their departure.
-It’s the fact that baby was a special baby.
+It’s the fact that, that baby was a special baby.
 That fact had been interpreted for them by God.
 Its significance had been brought out by the Lord God himself and that fact rightly interpreted, created demand and desire.

 Fact in significance.
 Sign and things signified.
 That’s what got them moving.
 That’s what got them going.
 This was a Savior who is Christ the Lord.
 This Savior is born this day in the city of David and it was born for them personally.
 Nothing was more important.
 Nothing could, nothing else could demand their immediate attention.

 So, without hesitation, without any doubt, without any questions, they left immediately to seek the sign.
 The Greek words in this verse, along with the grammatical construction, it is shouting the urgency and the haste of their departure.
 I mean they, they are getting out.
-It says they went with haste in the next verse.
+It’s just, it says they went with haste in the next verse.
 They hurried off.
 No mention of what they did with the sheep.
 We can imagine that they were somewhat responsible in caring for the sheep.
 They’re shepherds after all.
 But it’s notable that the sheep aren’t mentioned at all.

+Maybe a subtle bit of foreshadowing.
+Once the perfect Lamb of God is revealed, there is no more need for sheep to sacrifice for sins.
+Maybe that, but at the very least with no mention of the sheep, the emphasis here, the focus here is on a believing priority.
+There are some facts in life that are life-changing.
+Once you hear them, nothing else is the same.
 God showing up in the pasture to give you a message, that’s one such experience.
 That changes everything.
 Who cares about tending sheep?
 In fact, I’ll say this, to prefer the sheep over seeking this heaven-sent sign, that would be unthinkable, wouldn’t it?
 It would actually be sinful to put a higher priority on sheep would be to disdain the heavenly vision, to treat it with contempt.
 They simply had to go.
 They had to leave immediately.

-You know what, folks, these shepherds, they’re are our example.
+You know what, folks, these shepherds, they’re our example.
 We don’t know much about them at first, but now we see very clearly, these men are believers.
 They do what believers do.
 They drop everything and with no other thought, they embark on a journey seeking the sign.
-I don’t know how many times I see people, Christians, church members.
-They put more emphasis on mundane things like work than they do on serving God and worshipping him.
+I don’t know how many times I see people, Christians, church members, they put more emphasis on mundane things like work than they do on serving God and worshipping him.
 They put more emphasis and make more of a priority out of school or entertainment, or even, dare I say it?
 Focusing on the family.
 Family, school, work, obviously those are important things.

 Obviously those are the normal issues of life and we can and must and do serve God in the midst of all those good things, but even good things can crowd out the most important thing.
 They can crowd out the priority of worship.
 Even good things can become idols to us.
 That’s the beauty of God’s gift of the church.
 That’s the beauty of this weekly demand that he makes on our time and our attention.
 That’s the beauty of this gift of preaching, paying attention to the preached word.
 That’s the gift of a body that we can serve together, serve one another sacrificially giving one another for the physical and spiritual health of others.
-Some things are more important than work, yeah.
-Some things are more important than stuff.
+Some things are more important than work.
+Yeah, some things are more important than stuff.
 The shepherds understood that, so they went on a journey seeking the sign.

 Let’s consider a second point, the discovery.
-The discovery.
-Finding the baby.
+Discovery: Finding the baby.
 Notice the first attitude that drives their journey and then the, the effort that they put forth.
 This is the way with all genuine believers.
 They, they exhibit a believing attitude and then make a believing effort.
 Look at verse 16, “They went with haste and they found Mary and Joseph and the baby lying in a manger.”

 The verb used in verse 15, “Let us go over to Bethlehem.”
 That verb implies the town wasn’t just over the next hill.
 This isn’t just an easy jaunt.
 Bethlehem was not right next door.
-Traveling even a few miles over the hills would be a bit of a trek.
+Traveling even a few miles through the hills would be a bit of a trek.
 And, in the darkness of night, it would make the journey even more arduous, maybe even a bit treacherous.
 And when the shepherds arrived at Bethlehem, maybe in the dark quiet of early morning hours, how would they find the baby?
 I mean, what are they going to do, go house to house?
 Bethlehem wasn’t a big town.
 It’s likely they’d stumble upon someone who could tell them where that pregnant woman came the other night, where she was staying.

 But still.
-This verb here “found,” is an intensified form of the verb heurisko.
+This verb here, found, is an intensified form of the verb heurisko.
 The intensified form is used only twice in the New Testament, only twice, it’s both by Luke.
 It means to find after searching diligently for something.
 It suggests effort was put into this.
 There’s a search that was required before they found what they were looking for.

 Luke wants us to picture these shepherds as looking, and looking hard.
 They’re knocking on doors.
 They’re even disturbing other people as they try to find the baby.
-Those who search diligently and longingly, those who have desire and earnestness, those are the ones who demonstrate true faith.
+And those who search diligently and longingly, those who have desire and earnestness, those are the ones who demonstrate true faith.
 Those are the ones who demonstrate that they’ve been affected by what they believe, by what they’ve heard.
 Their search, you understand, may have had the effect of disturbing other people, right?
 Their pressing forward might trouble people who really prefer ease and complacency, but their trouble is worth the effort.
 And eventually, they find what they seek.
 Those who seek find, right?
-Those who put forth the effort energized by faith, those are the ones who gain the reward.
+Those who put forth the effort energized by faith; those are the ones who gain the reward.

-Mary comes first.
-It signifies her importance.
+Mary comes first, it signifies her importance.
 It’s her significance as the virgin mother of Jesus, and in fact, you’ll note this, she’s the only adult in all the infancy narratives who has a role later in Luke’s Gospel.
 She’s the only one from these first two chapters that shows up again.
 Joseph comes second in the order.
 He’s named and then forgotten.
 Poor Joseph, right?
-But as Joel Green observes, he says after getting Mary to Bethlehem, Joseph fades again into the background.
-His only role in Luke’s account is to certify Jesus’ status as son of David born in Bethlehem.
+But as Joel Green observes, he says, “After getting Mary to Bethlehem, Joseph fades again into the background.
+His only role in Luke’s account is to certify Jesus’ status as son of David born in Bethlehem.”
 That’s not a bad role to have, right?
 It’s a very important role, very significant, very vital, but now that his purpose has been fulfilled, the focus is on Jesus, as it should be.

 You know, just a little comment there, all of us are replaceable.
 None of us is essential to the plan.
 Jesus is.
 He is the essential one.
 I can drop dead right now, don’t want to, but I could and God will find somebody here.
 All of us are in that category.
 We’re replaceable, God’s program continues.
 He’s not deterred by human failure or human change.
 In fact, he plans it for his glory.

 Jesus is the third person mentioned here.
 He’s the essential one.
 He’s the focus.
 Once again, though, here he’s not named.
 He’s called the baby lying in a manger.
 That’s the third mention of the baby lying in the manger.
 Verse 7, verse 12, verse 16, “The baby swaddled, lying in a manger.”
 That’s called emphasis, okay, when it’s repeated that many times.
 Why?
-God wanted us to focus on the sign, just as he wanted the shepherds to go seek the sign, he wants the readers to go focus on the sign.
+God wanted us to focus on the sign, just as he wanted the shepherds to go seek the sign, he wants the readers to focus on the sign.
 This baby, lying in a manger.

 What are we supposed to see?
 What does this mean?
 What does the sign signify?
 Well, the baby in a manger means this is a baby.
 It’s a human Savior, born in a normal human way.
 He’s lying before adoring parents, swaddled for warmth.
 He’s peacefully resting.
 It’s been a rough couple weeks of travel, bumpy road, all that, been a rough night.
 And he needs his sleep.
 Baby.
 He’s human.
 He’s had to be human, had to be made like us in every way that he could represent us to God as our High Priest.

-But the baby in the manger means this is also he’s in a manger.
+But the baby in the manger means this is also he’s, in a manger.
 He’s a meek Savior.
 He’s born in humility, born in poverty.
 He’s not born in wealth.
 He’s not born in fanfare.
 He’s not born in pomp.
 This is expression of the tender, merciful, condescension of our God.
 This good news of great joy, it’s for all people, all classes, all kinds without distinction.
 The baby in the manger means this is a universal Savior, as I’ve said born for all kinds of people, born for all kinds of sinners.

 He’s not a Savior for the rich only, but truly for all people rich and poor.
 In fact, James says that God has made the poor rich in faith, heirs of the kingdom he’s promised to those who love him.
 God has demonstrated his intention to save everyone.
 Lowly shepherds included.
 It’s as if God wanted to prove to them that he truly intended to provide them with a Savior, oh, yes, even them.
 Go, your Savior is in an animal’s feeding trough.
 You’re familiar with those, right?